 The NIM master must have at least 1 GB of available disk space.
-If such space is not available, see Using Client Machines as Resource Servers, and Defining an lpp_source on CD-ROM versus Disk.
+If such space is not available, see "Using Client Machines as Resource Servers" on page 217, and "Defining an Ipp\source on CD-ROM versus Disk" on page 235.